HolsDuckett/Reviews/README.md

 ## How a Process Review Works:

 The Review is an hour-long remote session conducted via Zoom.
-The reviewer roleplays as a product owner with a set of non-technical requirements.
+The reviewer role plays as a product owner with a set of non-technical requirements.
 The developer uses the Makers dev process to convert these requirements into a working, tested, well-written application.

 The Review assesses how well a developer: